NickPantuso/BasicInventory/README.md

 NOTE: Executable requires at least JRE version 1.6.
 Windows may create a pop-up that tells you to not run the program, but the program is safe.

-UPDATE: The products table in the main form now has an extra column that displays true/false depending on if the product has an any associated parts.
+UPDATE: The products table in the main form now has an extra column that displays true/false depending on if the product has any associated parts.
 This way, you don't have to try deleting or modifying a product to see if there are associated parts.

 # What was learned?